asprenger/MLflow_introduction/README.md

 [MLflow Model](https://www.MLflow.org/docs/latest/models.html) is a standardized packaging format for machine learning models.

-Each MLflow Model is a directory containing arbitrary files, together with an `MLmodel file` in the root of the directory that stores meta-data.
+Each MLflow Model is a directory containing arbitrary files, together with an *MLmodel* file in the root of the directory that stores meta-data.

-A MLflow Model can define multiple [flavors](https://www.mlflow.org/docs/latest/models.html#built-in-model-flavors) that the model can be used with.
+An MLflow Model can define multiple [flavors](https://www.mlflow.org/docs/latest/models.html#built-in-model-flavors) that the model can be used with.
 A flavour acts as an adapter between the model and a specific framework or tool.

 MLflow has built-in flavors are: